 Please click here for more information on breastfeeding in public and your rights.

-It is important that you do not fall asleep with your baby on a sofa or a bed.
+It is important that you do not fall asleep with your baby on a sofa or a chair.
 To find out more about caring for your baby at night please click on this leaflet from Unicef.